Beer to go

 Cleopatra is an India Pale Ale celebrating New Zealand hops.
 Crafted with American malted barley and white wheat, specialty German malts, and our house ale yeast, it is juicy, delicate, and soft.
 It was hopped generously with a blend of four New Zealand hops, including Nelson Sauvin™ and Riwaka™.
 We taste notes of gummy bears, papaya, peach, and pineapple.
 It is named after Cleopatra (69 – 30 BCE), who was the last queen of Ptolemaic Egypt and only Ptolemaic queen to learn Egyptian.
 She is also known for her relationships with Julius Caesar and Marcus Antonius.

 Nero is our rotating imperial milk stout series.
 For each variation, we utilize the same malt bill but condition the beer on different adjuncts.
-For this version, we conditioned it on an enormous amount of raw coconut flakes, toasted coconut flakes, and organic Madagascar bourbon vanilla beans.
-Crafted with American malted barley, a complex assortment of British and German specialty malts, American hops, and our favorite American ale yeast, this stout is decadent, soft, and creamy.
-We taste notes of coconut cookies, coconut crumb bars, chocolate chip pancakes, and a hint of dark roast coffee.
+For this version, we conditioned it on heaps of both peanut butter and cacao nibs.* Crafted with American malted barley, a complex assortment of British and German specialty malts, American hops, and our favorite American ale yeast, this stout is creamy, decadent, and soft.
+We taste notes of peanut butter cups, milk chocolate fudge, peanut butter cookies, and peanut butter brownies.
 It is named after Nero (37 - 68 CE), who was a Roman emperor and the last emperor in the Julio-Claudian dynasty established by Augustus.
 He is known for his debauchery, extravagance, and gluttony.
 There is a famous story of him playing the lyre while the city of Rome burned!
 While he is known for these vices, he took care of the people of Rome by building public baths, providing food, and by putting on various entertainment.

 Crafted with German pilsner malt, a blend of classic and new German hops, and our house lager yeast blend.
 Single-decocted and naturally carbonated.
 Notes of bread, crackers, candied lemon, and melon.
 Named after Sappho (~615 – 570 BCE), who was one of the most renowned ancient poets.
 She was even regarded as the tenth muse!